 Still, a large world is meaningless if the zombies are not fun to mutilate.
 Thankfully, combat and RPG-lite progression are engaging enough to keep you going: you will start with melee-based weapons, but later you will happen upon throwable knives and machetes allowing for satisfying one-hit kills.

 Despite Dead Island and quasi-sequel Riptide getting the remastered treatment in Dead Island: Definitive Edition, some bugs are still buried away, left over from the original release.
-That said, Dead Island is one of the most addictive zombie games around, and we are still crossing our fingers that Dead Island 2 escapes development hell.
+That said, Dead Island is one of the most addictive zombie games around.

 Techland built on the runaway – shuffle-away? – success of Dead Island with another open-world zombie game kitted out with customisable melee weapons and four-player co-op.
 And to begin with they appear to be cut from the same cloth, offering directed busywork for the first hour.
 Then Dying Light takes that cloth, stuffs it into a bottle, sets it on fire, and hurls it from a great height into a pack of undead.